mehradi-github/ref-reduxtoolkit-2302/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.

+## API mocking library

+[Mirage JS](https://miragejs.com/tutorial/intro/) is an API mocking library that lets you build, test and share a complete working JavaScript application without having to rely on any backend services.
+[Falso](https://ngneat.github.io/falso/docs/getting-started/) create massive amounts of fake data in the browser and NodeJS.
+Tree Shakeable & Fully Typed.

 ## Available Scripts

 In the project directory, you can run: